fxbrit/youtube-dl-automator/README.md

 # youtube-dl-automator
 Script that automatically downloads youtube videos whitout you ever visiting the website, and organizes them in a convenient way.

 Given a list of channel feeds, the script retrieves the xml of the channel's feeds, and then downloads the most recent video from youtube using [youtube-dl](https://youtube-dl.org/).
-The videos are then saved in `~/youtube-dl-automator`, each one in a directory which has the same name as the channel, in order to have a sort of ordered and directory-based library.
-In this way you can have automatic downloads of the latest uploads of your favourite channels without ever visiting youtube, by running the script everytime you want or by automating its execution after a given amount of time using, for example, [cron](https://man7.org/linux/man-pages/man5/crontab.5.html) or aliases.
+The videos are then saved in `~/youtube-dl-automator`, each one in a directory which has the same name as the channel.

 ## Why
 I don't like interacting with youtube frontend, or any platform that contains invasive tracking.
 Simple as that.